Skip to content

 Contributing to Society with Education Solutions

-Casio’s education solutions statement is “Boost your curiosity.”
+Casio’s education solutions statement is “Boost Your Curiosity.”
 Curiosity is the starting point for learning.
 Curiosity generates interest.
 Casio believes that these are important elements that enrich people’s lives.
 Based on this statement, Casio is developing and supplying education tools that meet the needs of the classroom and support modern education.

 GAKUHAN Activities — Supporting Math Education with Scientific Calculators